Eisheiligen in Germany – The German Ice Saints of May

 Martyrdom of St Bonifatius, either an unknown master or „Frater Rufillus“, Public domain, via Wikimedia Commons

-Bonifatius was born around 306 CE in Rome, and he didn’t start out as a Christian, he started as a Relic Hunter!
+Bonifatius was born around 306 CE in Rome and didn’t start as a Christian; he was a Relic Hunter!
 (Think Toga wearing Indiana Jones!).
-After seeing how the Romans persecuted Christians, he converted, and ended up being a very early Martyr.
-(The Romans boiled him in tar).
-Sadly, the name Boniface wasn’t uncommon, and no one quite knew if the story about him was true (or if it was another Boniface?)… so the Church took him off the saint’s list.
+After seeing how the Romans persecuted Christians, he converted and ended up being a very early Martyr when the Romans boiled him in tar.
+Sadly, the name Boniface wasn’t uncommon, and no one was ever quite sure if the story about him was true or if it was another Boniface… so the Church took him off the Saint’s list.

 All imagery of Boniface/Bonifatius shows a man being showered in bad luck.